turingschool-examples/challenges/active_record_and_database_design.markdown

 >> status.tasks << task
 ```

 * What's the difference between `User.new(name: "Bob")` and `User.create(name: "Bob")`?
 Play around with Tux and your development environment (use shotgun to see your web interface) to investigate the difference.
 How does the `save` method play into the relationship between `new` and `create`?
+What about the `new_record?` method?
 You may also want to do some Googling.

 * What kind of object does `Task.all` return?
 * How can you get a count of all of the Users?